-The experience of Nicola and Phil's knowledge of the local market is the key to the success of the company for Douglas & Dean's unrivaled reputation in Ilfracombe.
+The experience of Nicola and her teams knowledge of the local market is the key to the success of the company for Douglas & Dean's unrivaled reputation in Ilfracombe and surrounding areas.

 There are different ways to instruct an estate agent, the most popular ones are: